kjkellyphys/kjkellyphys.github.io/_pages/cv.md

 ---

 {% include base_path %}
-For a PDF version of my curriculum vitae, visit [this link](https://kjkellyphys.github.io/files/KJK_CV.pdf).
+For a PDF version of my curriculum vitae, visit <a href="https://kjkellyphys.github.io/files/KJK_CV.pdf" target="_blank">this link</a>.

 Employment
 ======